josh-read/lazyfunc/README.md

 # mfunc
-Thin wrapper around Python functions allowing mathematical operations, as if they'd already been evaluated.
+Wrapper class around Python functions allowing mathematical operations, as if they'd already been evaluated.